Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 The CTA will add a new step to the new entity formation process.
 Entities formed or registered to do business in the United States on or after January 1, 2024, must file a report with FinCEN disclosing information about their beneficial owners within 30 days of formation or registration.
 If you have active entities with the secretary of state but are not active for any business or holding assets, it would be best to clean them up and dissolve them before January 1st, 2024.

 But on Sept.
-28, 2023, FinCEN proposed extending this deadline to 90 days for entities formed in the calendar year 2024.
+28, 2023, FinCEN proposed extending this deadline to 90 days for entities formed in 2024.

 After the initial report, there is no annual or quarterly filing requirement.
 However, reporting companies must file an amendment within 30 days after any change to their reported information.